-We recommend that instead of installing Drupal from the website and manually going through the setup process, you let your webhost handle it through the one-click install option.
-Most Drupal compatible webhosts offer a one-click install option to allow you to easily install your Drupal blog without the hassles of getting caught in the manual installation method.
+With the web host selected, you can proceed to installing the latest Drupal at https://drupal.org/download.
+Instead of installing Drupal from the website and manually going through the setup process, you can ask your web hosting provider to handle it through the one-click install option.
+Most Drupal hosting providers offer a one-click install option to allow you to easily install Drupal without the hassles of getting caught in the manual installation method.

 - Login to Bisend.
 Open Bisend ’s control panel and login using your Bisend ID and password.